TylDur/java-demo-projects/README.md

 # java-demo-projects
-Demo projects for Java learning
+Demo projects for Java learning and for Tracking the progress